-Only the service contacts which occurred within the reference period are reported, rather than all the service contacts within an episode of care.
-Refer to section 6.5.3 Reference period of this technical specifications.
+Only the service contacts that occurred within the reference period are reported, rather than all the service contacts within an episode of care.
+Refer to Section 6.5.3 Reference period.

 Example: If an episode of care commenced in July 2015, and is still ongoing, the service contacts that occurred during the July to December reference period would be reported.